What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 I would bet against that.

-Um Rebecca, what's your take?
+Rebecca, what's your take?

-You remember we've had three rounds of meetings, and then they had a rendezvous, Putin and Biden at the end of December.
+You remember, we've had three rounds of meetings, and then they had a rendezvous, Putin and Biden, at the end of December.

 Both sides know that, and yet they meet and meet and meet.

-And that is because President Putin has assessed by profiling by having his intelligence services profiling Biden as having a deteriorating decision-making ability and naive predisposition for friendly relations with Russia, he profiles him that he can run circles around him.
+And that is because President Putin has assessed by profiling, by having his intelligence services profiling Biden as having a deteriorating decision-making ability, a naive predisposition for friendly relations with Russia.

 And so he can do any of those.

-I'm sorry, eighty-five, exactly.
+I'm sorry, 85, exactly.

 While it doesn't do anything, like you said, it does nothing.

-I don't think things like that.
+I don't think Putin and things like that.

 Joe Biden's not capable of forcing that preemption.